CharanMann/OpenAMAuthModule-TrustedHeader/README.md

 # OpenAMAuthModule-TrustedHeader

-*An OpenAM Custom Authentication Module using Trusted Headers*
+*An OpenAM Custom Authentication Module using Trusted Header*

 This custom authentication module can be used to perform SSO across 3rd party WAM (Web Access Management) product and OpenAM using trusted HTTP header